stickies/stickies.github.com/_drafts/rails-form-enhancement-with-angular-part-two.markdown

 end
 {% endhighlight %}

-Also, Son't forget to add the articles attributes to the controller's `permit` attributes:
+Also, don't forget to add the articles attributes to the controller's `permit` attributes, you'll need to change the author_params method like so:

 {% highlight ruby %}
 def author_params